evo-company/hiku/docs/guide/introduction.rst

   }

-In the reference documentation you can learn about Field_ class and it's arguments.
+In the reference documentation you can learn about :py:class:`~hiku.graph.Field` class and it's arguments.
 As you can see, we are using lambda-function as ``func`` argument and ignoring first positional argument.
-This argument is a ``fields`` argument of type ``Sequence[hiku.qeury.Field]``.
+This argument is a ``fields`` argument of type ``Sequence[hiku.query.Field]``.
 It is ignored because this function is used only to resolve one fields value.

 Introducing Edge and Link